Secrets of Top Private Eyes

 |

-acquire data that men cannot get.
-They are less threatening. more and more women
+are less threatening. more and more women have come into Private investigation

-owners of agencies." - Nick and Pat Beltrante, PI's, Instructors, Beltrante
+business, not only as investigators, but as owners of agencies." - Nick and Pat

-& Associates Private Investigations |
+Beltrante, PI's, Instructors, Beltrante & Associates Private Investigations |

 Q. Are there many opportunities for women investigators?

-Since the early 1970s more and more women have come into Professional Investigation business, not only as
+Since the early 1970s more and more women have come into Professional

-Private Investigators, but as owners of agencies.
-Women Investigators are now in big
+agencies.
+Women Investigators are now in big demand because they are less

-demand because they are less threatening.
-They can acquire data that men cannot
+threatening.
+They can acquire data that men cannot get.
+Women are naturally

-get.
-Women are naturally inquisitive by nature and generally more compassionate.
+inquisitive by nature and generally more compassionate.
+Women look at a case -

-situations - from a different angle then a man.
-A woman is also a
+angle then a man.
+A woman is also a natural for undercover work.

 Q Do